Lawliar/logseq-database/techniques/embedded_systems.md

 but, when I link the embedded application, with all other subfolders compiled as archieve (.a), it asked me to provide these symbols again.
 But when I just compile these subfolders not as archieve but as individual object files, it stops complaining.

+I guess, archiving the object files to .a, is different from linking individual object files. and the latter preserves more symbols?

+## using clang linker to link firmware
+do not do this, this is hell, at least currently is.

+## incooperate llvm into building your firmware.
+There is a huge motivator to use clang to build your firmware.
+One major factor is, LLVM has many passes and instrumentations that are unmatched by gcc toolchain.
+However, the downside of using clang as the embedded toolchain is that, it might not work.
+Some evidences that I found along this line is:
+1. normal C statement in a naked function: clang will just say, this is not supported and abort, gcc will just carry on just fine.
+2. newlib compatibility and libgcc: many embedded projects still use functions (e.g., __libc_init_array) which is defined in arm-gcc toolchain, even if you use clang, the chance is, you have to link against the gcc-newlib when linking, and this has problem.
+And this is why I said, "don't use clang's linker" in the previous problem.

+So, overall, the rule of thumb is: use clang only for the files that have to be compiled with clang, (e.g., user code that needs instrumentation), and leave everything else to gcc.
+And link the gcc-compiled code against the clang-compiled code.
+In this way, you don't have to deal with all the drivers, assembly, startup code, ISR 's pain triggered by compiling them with clang.
+And you enjoy the benefits of clang's instrumentation.

+To do that, simply 1. build your user code(compiled with clang) with one cmake project(via add_library), build the library, then, compile your project normally with clang(another cmake project, but add_executable), then link them together.